The Home, Studio, Gallery

 The tract house, now customized.
 Click on pictures for a larger view.

-Here’s the abode, with just about everything changed since the builder left it 35 years ago.
+Just about everything has been changed since we moved in back in 1978 35.
+In that time we’ve moved overseas twice, renting it out, then renovating again after.
 There was an arch, but in time that had to go.
 The wood trim has long since been scraped and roughened, attacked with my machete to give it a real “hand” look.
 The white is a recent return to classic California mission style stucco.
-The long ascending roof belies the second story addition of many years ago.
+The long ascending roof belies the second story addition.

 The entry